simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

 Now the question is:
 >How can we cause the `preg_match()` to fail?

-Luckily for me lately I had to deal with challenges where for example a ReDoS made a Race Condition possible, I have also recently started a project where I had to deal a lot with regexes and therefore I also had to fight with the regex backtracking nightmare.
+Luckily for me, lately I had to deal with challenges where a "ReDoS" made a Race Condition possible, I have also recently started a project where I had to deal a lot with regexes and therefore I also had to fight with the regex backtracking nightmare.
 So I know how to make a regex do bad things.
 And knowing what a "ReDoS" is, helped me to find what i was searching for.

 However, in the context of this challenge I still didn't know what the conditions were for causing unexpected behaviors.
 I just knew I had somehow to blow things up.

-So I thought that Google probably had something exotic to offer me.
-Searching for "*php preg_match ReDoS*" or "*php regex failure*" you can find some interesting articles:
+So, I thought Google might have something exotic to offer me.
+Searching for "_php preg_match ReDoS_" or "_php regex failure_," you can find some interesting articles:
 - [OWASP ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS)
 - [The Explosive Quantifier Trap](https://www.rexegg.com/regex-explosive-quantifiers.html)
 - [Regexploit: DoS-able Regular Expressions](https://blog.doyensec.com/2021/03/11/regexploit.html)